You can now buy these official 'Ugly Microsoft' sweaters, and for a good cause

 The new #WindowsUglySweater has arrived — and this year it’s supporting a fantastic cause!
 Get yours today (they disappear fast!) and you’ll be supporting @GirlsWhoCode when you do.
 Good deal, isn’t knit? 🧶December 1, 2020

-You'll need to act fast if you want to impress your in-laws with one though, as stock is extremely limited, with many sizes already being sold out completely.
-All three are listed on sale for $60, with $20 from each sale going to support Girls Who Code, an organization working towards narrowing the gender gap in computing.
+You'll need to act fast if you want to impress your in-laws with one though, as stock is extremely limited, with many sizes already already sold out.
+All three are listed on sale for $60, with $20 from each sale going to support Girls Who Code, a charity committed to narrowing the gender gap in computing.

 Grab one for yourself at the Xbox store whilst stocks last.